nadzyah/baseline-data-form/README.md

 # Baseline Data Form

-Baseline Data Form is a django application that allows you to collect baseline data from your customers.
+Baseline Data Form is a Django application that allows you to collect baseline data from your customers.

 ### Online Demo